fairdataihub/codefair-USRSE-2024/README.md

 ## Meeting material

 - [codefair-usrse-poster.pdf](codefair-usrse-poster.pdf): pdf of our poster
-- [codefair-usrse-talk.pdf](codefair-usrse-presentation.pdf): pdf slides of our talk
+- [codefair-usrse-presentation.pdf](codefair-usrse-presentation.pdf): pdf slides of our talk

 ## Resources